FAQ

 Training Tables mode is intended for Developers, and is a way to make the weight for each LLM dynamic, based on the input prompt.

-Users can train their own Training Tables mode Objective AI Model by thumbs-upping the correct response in the Studio or through the API.
-Under Training Tables mode, these weights are distinct for each user, and use only the user's own training data.
+Users can train their own Training Tables mode Query Model by thumbs-upping the correct response in the Studio or by marking the Correct Confidence ID through the API.
+Training Table data is separate for each user.

-Training Tables mode is an important way to hone an Objective AI Model to your own use case, and to improve the model over time.
-This can be especially useful for use cases that need high accuracy and high reliability.
+Training Tables mode is an important way to hone a Query Model to your own use case, and to improve the model over time.

-Each Objective AI Model is user-defined.
+Each Query Model is user-defined.
 To take a look at the existing ones, check out our Models.
 To build your own, check out the Studio.

 What LLMs are supported?